RoyKiprop/Portfolio-repo/README.md

-A simple Portfolio built with HTML only.
+A simple Portfolio built with HTML and CSS only.